alirezarpi/air-net-led/README.md

 Also you can use more flexible script that you can specify **Target** and **Request Count** with it to monitor any host.

-`$ chmod +x air-net-led-flex.sh && sudo cp air-net-led.sh /usr/bin/`
+`$ chmod +x air-net-led-flex.sh && sudo cp air-net-led-flex.sh /usr/bin/`

 Remember to use it as **root user** ( `$ sudo air-net-led-flex.sh` ) too.